trashbirdecology/luisdva.github.io/_posts/2015-07-05-postdoc(YAAAY).md

 ---
 layout: post
 title: Postdoc!
-excerpt: "Update on my upcoming position and thoughts on the job hunt"
+excerpt: "Update on my upcoming position and thoughts on the job hunt."
 tags:
   - postdoctoral
   - Museum